-Within days of premiering, Sky Atlantic's Gangs of London had already received rave reviews.
-NME describes it as "Game of Thrones but without the dragons and more modern tailoring," which is rather apt, considering the violence and allure.
-Sean Wallace, played by Peaky Blinder's Joe Cole stars, but there is another character, Elliot Finch, who quickly takes the limelight with his Bond-worthy fight sequences and broody sensibility.
-But who is Sope Dirisu?
-Here's everything you need to know about the Gangs Of London star.
+Within days of premiering in April last year, Sky Atlantic's Gangs of London received rave reviews, with NME describing it as "Game of Thrones but without the dragons and more modern tailoring."
+Peaky Blinder's Joe Cole played the show's lead but there was another actor who quickly took the limelight with his Bond-worthy fight sequences and broody sensibility and is now in the running for a BAFTA EE Rising Star Award.
+So, who is Sope Dìrísù, and what else is there to know about him?

 Well, while he may be a rising star in the eyes of the academy, Dìrísù is no stranger to the screen – despite having skipped drama school in favour of economics at university and going straight into the Royal Shakespeare Company's Open Stages course back in 2012.

 Based in London, the British-Nigerian actor has appeared in a number of major shows, including Utopia, The Casual Vacancy, and Humans.
 The 30-year-old also appeared in Black Mirror's Nosedive episode in 2016 (you know, the one that made us all freaked out about Instagram?).

 Also in 2016, Dìrísù appeared in no fewer than three major films: starring opposite Chris Hemsworth and Charlize Theron in The Huntsman: Winter's War; acting alongside Nicholas Hoult and Henry Cavill in war film Sand Castle; and popping up in action thriller Criminal.